Technical mechanics

 \(v_x=\frac{dx}{dt}=\dot{x} \\ v_y=\frac{dy}{dt}=\dot{y} \\ v_z=\frac{dz}{dt}=\dot{z}\\\)

-The total velocity of the point (always tangential to the path) is:
+The total velocity of the point (always tangent to the path):

 \(v=\sqrt{v_x^2+v_y^2+v_z^2}\)